bkesterbyld/fabulous-oregano/content/pages/features.md

-      Via a robust access control system, business people and data scientists can login to view, search and download data based on granular permissions
+      Via a robust access control system, business people and data scientists can login to view, search replicate and download data based on granular permissions
     actions:
       - label: View Demo
         url: '#'